lexicHQ/docs/command-line-interface.md

 ```shell
 rbp deploy
 ```
-This configure and deploy the bot with your local changes and prepare it for pushing to various channels.
+This will configure and deploy the bot with your local changes and prepare it for pushing to various channels.